-In May, 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
+In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2021.
-Management has not determined what impact, if any, this GASB statement might have on its financial statements ending September 30, 2023.
+The City has issued industrial revenue bonds to provide financial assistance to private businesses for economic development purposes.
+This includes bonds issued to finance capital improvements at the Lakeland Regional Health Systems, Florida Southern College, Southeastern University, Inc., and Carpenters Home - Assisted Living in Lakeland.
+Neither the City nor any political subdivision thereof is obligated in any manner for repayment of these bonds.
+Therefore, implementation of GASB 91 had no effect on the 2023 financial statements of the City.